 - Live orientation session which tells you about our platform and how to make full use of the course.

-- 4-6 live sessions with a subject-matter expert (in these live classes you clarify your doubts, discuss your research projects, and learn about research and writing from another expert).
+- 7-8 live sessions with subject matter experts (in these live classes you clarify your doubts, discuss your research projects, and learn about research and writing from another expert).

 - A broadcast only Whatsapp group to check updates easily and fast.

-- Free career counseling, CV, and career guidance webinar for everyone
+- Free career counselling, CV, and career guidance webinars for everyone.

 - An opportunity to mentor future batches for senior students, academicians, and practitioners (this is a paid, part-time, work-from-position at Lawctopus)